imsed/prismaCloud-acctGrps-based-azureMgmtGrps/README.md

 ## Functioning description:

 - The script contains couple of functions that helps automat account groups creation and manipulation.
-The main use case is to create account groups based on azure management groups and auto map subscription to account groups
+The main use case is to create account groups based on azure management groups and auto map subscriptions to account groups

 ## Applicable use cases: